Introduction

 Note: For a more in-depth guide, you can look at #revo-to-full-manual.

-⬥ It does not matter where you place your abilities on your bar with Full Manual, but you may still find it helpful to organize how you set it up.
+⬥ It does not matter where you place abilities on your bar with Full Manual, but you may still find it helpful to organize how you set it up

-⬥ You can begin with Revo to use your basics, and manually using thresholds and ultimates.
+⬥ You can begin with Revo to use your basics, and manually using enhanced and ultimate abilities

 Practicing Full Manual

-⬥ Then you can practice a more realistic rotation including thresholds and ultimates.
+⬥ After this, you can practice a more realistic rotation including enhanced and ultimate abilities

 How to Build a Rotation

 Note: This is just one example for one style.
-More detailed and style-specific information can be found in their respective channels: #Magic Basic DPM Advice / #Melee Basic DPM Advice / #Ranged Basic DPM Advice and #Magic DPM Advice / #Melee DPM Advice / #Ranged DPM Advice.
+More detailed and style-specific information can be found in their respective channels: #Magic DPM Advice / #Melee DPM Advice / #Necromancy DPM Advice / #Ranged DPM Advice.

 Factors to Consider

-⬥ This is a lot to take in, so consider the following example.
-Using a 2H melee weapon, such as a Noxious Scythe , and starting at 0% adrenaline, we randomly use some of the strong melee basics and see what happens:
+This is a lot to take in, so consider the following example.
+We randomly use some of the strong melee basics and see what happens:

-• All the strong basics are now on cooldown! and we have to use weak filler abilities like Slice or Tuska's Wrath
+All the strong basics are now on cooldown and we have to use the Basic Attack

 Rotating Your Basic Abilities